-The VRWJPO began monitoring chloride in 2020 at all monitoring locations.
-According to the MPCA, a stream, lake, or wetland is impaired for chloride if two or more samples exceed 230 mg/L within a three-year period; or, one sample exceeds 860 mg/L. Sampling in 2021 occurred most often during runoff conditions, but a few samples were collected during baseflow (Figure 11).
-High levels during runoff events happen as stormwater runoff picks up debris from roads, sidewalks, and parking lots and transports into local waterbodies.
-Sites at the pour point of more urban subwatersheds (SC806, NC801, NC808) had the highest chloride levels during snowmelt monitoring most likely due to the application of road salt or de-icing chemicals.
-Chloride levels are highest at VR24, possibly caused by several different sources including septic system discharge, agricultural runoff, livestock wading and/or defecating in streams, and resuspension of sediment in the sediment.
+The VRWJPO began monitoring chloride in 2020.
+According to the MPCA, a stream, lake, or wetland is impaired for chloride if two or more samples exceed 230 mg/L within a three-year period; or, one sample exceeds 860 mg/L. Sampling in 2022 occurred during both baseflow and runoff conditions (Figure 8); only two sites had a snowmelt sample collected early in the season.
+Higher levels during runoff events happen as stormwater runoff picks up debris from roads, sidewalks, and parking lots and transports into local waterbodies.
+Chloride levels are highest and most variable at VR24, possibly caused by several different sources including septic system discharge, agricultural runoff, livestock wading and/or defecating in streams, and resuspension of sediment in the sediment.
 At this time, no samples exceeded the chronic standard.

-Figure 11.
-Chloride for each station for 2020 and 2021.
+Figure 8.
+Chloride for each station, categorized by sample type, for 2022.